 If you are interested in our Ph.D. program your first step is to return the departmental Express Application to us as soon as possible.
 Do NOT expect a response to the Express Application; its purpose is to alert relevant faculty to your application.

 Your second step should be to make a full (online) application to the Graduate Division.
-The deadline for the submission of your official application and all supporting documents for the Psychology Graduate Program for admission in FALL 2013 is January 5, 2013.
-Applications that arrive by December 15 will be given priority in the review process.
+The deadline for the submission of your official application and all supporting documents for the Psychology Graduate Program for admission in FALL 2014 is December 1, 2013.
 We only admit students in fall quarters.

 A recent federal regulation (the Clery Act) requires that all universities disclose crime statistics to all prospective students.
 Our campus has a very low crime rate for its size.
 The U.C.
 Riverside Campus Security and Crime Report is available at: http://police.ucr.edu/clery/clery.html The Report contains a summary of crimes reported on the campus and in other designated areas during the past three calendar years.
 It also contains references to University and campus policies concerned with criminal activity and security on campus.
 Printed copies of the Report are available upon request from the University of California Police Department, 3500 Canyon Crest Drive, Riverside, CA 92521 or by telephone at (951) 827-3853.